ruichen199801/leetcode-java/Leetcode-Cheatsheet.md

 ## Algorithm Tricks

+1. Tree problems

-1. Always use recursion to attempt tree problems.
+- Always use recursion to attempt tree problems.

+- If the original function is difficult to use for our recursive solution, we can add more parameters to the signature, e.g. in [Symmetric tree](https://leetcode.com/problems/symmetric-tree/).

+- If we need to pass or store **intermediate states** between nodes, we should change the return type to int or boolean, otherwise use void.

+    ```
+    void func(TreeNode root) { ... }    // Original function

+    int dfs(TreeNode root, int[] max);  // DFS function
+    ```

 2. Do we need a visited set in BFS/DFS?